 Targeted Therapy

 Many lung cancer treatments that kill cancer cells also affect healthy cells.
 This can cause side effects.
-But some lung cancer drugs only target specific features of cancer cells, so they help reduce damage to healthy cells.
+But some lung cancer drugs specifically target cancer cells, so they help reduce damage to healthy cells.
 These are called targeted therapies.1

 Targeted therapies are not the best treatment for everyone.
 They work only if you have the specific genetic changes that the treatment targets.
 And your response to the treatment may not last over time.
 Talk to your doctor about whether targeted therapies are right for you.2